vivachu/slate/source/includes/_gameplay.md

 }
 ```

-This endpoint is called only once each time the app loaded.
-This call represents a game play session.
+This endpoint is called only once for each faceOffSet.

 ### HTTP Request